 For 22 years now, Quebec City's English-speaking community has been collaborating towards the success of a Community Christmas Hamper Campaign.
 We distribute over 200 Christmas hampers to homes in need in the Quebec City region, which is an enormous challenge with a most heart-warming outcome.

-Listen in to snippets of last year’s campaign captured by CBC Radio!
-Tune in here www.cbc.ca.
+Follow our campaign on CBC Radio!
+Tune in to previous campaigns here www.cbc.ca.
 Learn more about us in our infographic!
-Presently the Jeffery Hale Community Partners coordinates the campaign's central registry of English-speaking community members who need help during the holiday season.Join our efforts from November 20th to December 17th!
+The Jeffery Hale Community Partners coordinates the campaign's central registry of English-speaking community members who need help during the holiday season.Join our efforts from November 19 to December 16, 2017!

 When can I donate?